AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 However, such an error need **not** be diagnosed by your compiler.
-That’s because some compilers may internally represent `N + 1 + 1` in exactly the same way as `N + 2`, whereas other compilers may not.
+That's because some compilers may internally represent `N + 1 + 1` in exactly the same way as `N + 2`, whereas other compilers may not.
 Rather than impose a specific implementation approach,